-Dr. Agnes d’Entremont, a chemical engineering professor and the faculty advisor of Women in Engineering UBC — a student-led, faculty-backed organization — echoed Staub-French in advocating “a societal shift.”
+Dr. Agnes d’Entremont, a mechanical engineering professor and the faculty advisor of Women in Engineering UBC — a student-led, faculty-backed organization — echoed Staub-French in advocating “a societal shift.”

 “We’re doing outreach, not only to children and youth, but to their teachers,” said d’Entremont.
 “What we’re trying to do is position engineering as something where you can make a difference in people’s lives.”

 “We can’t serve society if we don’t reflect society,” she said.

 ‘It’s just not always up to the men.’

 Moving forward, Chowdhury would like to see the faculty spending more time connecting students with professors through talks and social events.